5.3 What is a Reference List Citation?

 Asking these four questions helps identify the key elements needed for a reference list citation.

 Using APA resources to help create a reference citation is like using a recipe.
-The ingredients are the key pieces of information about a source (4Ws).
-If you’re missing an ingredient, leave it out or substitute it.
+The ingredients are the key pieces of information about a source (the 4Ws).
+Following a recipe’s directions is like following a citation example.
+If you follow the directions and add the ingredients at the right point, then your recipe (i.e. your citation) will turn out.

 Photo by Sorin Gheorghita on unsplash